806.8 Storm Water Pollution Prevention Plan (SWPPP)

 806.8.4 Site Inspections and Reports

-Form 806.8.4, Land Disturbance Inspection Record, will be used for weekly and post-runoff inspections.
-This form has been developed as a guide to assist the inspector with permit compliance, while also requiring a general narrative description of current site conditions observed by the inspector at the time of inspection.
-The inspection reports shall be signed by the inspector and the engineer.
-The engineer or inspector will keep a log of all inspections made on the project.
+MoDOT’s Stormwater Database will be used for all inspections.
+Forms included in this database have been developed as a guide to assist the inspector with permit compliance, while also requiring a general narrative description of current site conditions observed by the inspector at the time of inspection.
+The inspection reports shall be certified by the inspector and the engineer.
+The Stormwater Database will serve as MoDOT’s official log of inspections conducted for each project.

 The engineer or inspector will ensure that rainfall measurements are made for the job site and routinely monitor weather forecasts to recognize when predicted weather may threaten the construction site and when runoff has occurred.
 If the weather forecasts indicate storms may impact the project site, project personnel should evaluate whether or not the site has adequate BMP protection and is prepared to receive runoff and sediment.

-The engineer or inspector shall notify the contractor within 24 hours if any controls are found to be improperly installed, in disrepair, or are not functioning at the desired level of effectiveness.
-Any deficiencies noted shall be corrected within 7 calendar days; however, the engineer and inspectors may require immediate attention and issue various directives by other means discussed in EPG 806.8.1 Introduction to the Stormwater Permit and SWPPP.
+Once inspections are complete and certified, an automatic email will be transmitted from the Stormwater Database to the engineer.
+Once the engineer has reviewed the inspection and it is certified, an automatic email notification of the inspection is sent to the contractor’s Water Pollution Control Manager.
+Any controls that are found to be improperly installed, in disrepair, or are not functioning at the desired level of effectiveness will be noted in the inspection as deficiencies.
+Any deficiencies noted shall be corrected as soon as possible but no later than 7 calendar days from the inspection date; however, the engineer and inspectors may require immediate attention and issue various directives by other means discussed in EPG 806.8.1 Introduction to the Stormwater Permit and SWPPP.
 Directives to the contractor shall be noted in project records, which shall be available for review by DNR upon request.
 In instances where weather conditions make it impossible to correct deficiencies within 7 days, the engineer or inspector will document site conditions in the inspection reports.
 This documentation will include a written description and pictures illustrating the adverse conditions.
-Brief documentation of adverse conditions should take place daily until conditions improve.
 As soon as weather and site conditions become favorable, corrections to deficient BMPs shall be made.

-MoDOT performs environmental compliance training for construction site inspectors, resident engineers, designers and other personnel, including contractors and consultants, to ensure that erosion and sediment control inspections are being conducted in a consistent fashion statewide.
-The individual who performs the training is organizationally located in MoDOT’s Environmental and Historic Preservation Section and does not have supervisory authority over the construction personnel who perform inspections.
-However, the same individual who performs training has the responsibility of performing statewide audits of construction sites to ensure that SWPPPs are being followed to the extent that off-site contamination does not occur.
-This individual will usually visit every construction site involving an acre or more of land disturbance at least once per year and meet with MoDOT resident engineers, inspectors and contractors to evaluate the land disturbance elements of the project and to ensure consistency of inspections.
+MoDOT provides environmental compliance training for construction site inspectors, resident engineers, designers and other personnel, including contractors and consultants, to ensure that erosion and sediment control inspections are being conducted in a consistent fashion statewide.
+MoDOT’s Design/Environmental Section is responsible for developing and updating the environmental compliance training.
+MoDOT’s Construction and Materials Division is responsible for first tier oversight audits of construction projects.
+The Design/Environmental Section will perform statewide second tier oversight audits to ensure that SWPPPs are being followed and there is compliance with the permit..
 In cases where deficiencies are identified, the resident engineer or inspector has the responsibility to see that the deficiencies are corrected.

-As part of the project inspection and compliance management process, the project’s current authorized, open-erodible and disturbed acreage totals shall be recorded in Sitemanager when contractor pay estimates are run.
+As part of the project inspection and compliance management process, the project’s current authorized and disturbed acreage totals shall be recorded in in the Stormwater Database before each weekly or post runoff inspection is documented.
 These acreage totals are used to fulfill MoDOT’s permit requirement to provide a list of statewide active land disturbance sites, one acre or more, to MDNR on a quarterly basis, every January, April, July and October.
 Also included within each report is the project name, location, description, primary receiving water(s), number of acres disturbed, percent completion and projected date of completion.

 Primary receiving waters are named rivers, streams, lakes, etc. (e.g., Black River, Skull Lick Creek, Flat Branch, Longview Lake).
-If the project doesn’t drain directly to named bodies of water, the inspector should list “Unnamed Tributary to” and then the named body (bodies) of water the project runoff would eventually end up within.
+If the project doesn’t drain directly to named bodies of water, the inspector should list “Unnamed Tributary”.
 Some urban projects will discharge to city stormwater systems.
 In this case, if the body of water the storm drain discharges to is unknown, simply list “Municipal Storm Sewers” and identify the entity if possible (e.g., MSD Municipal Storm Sewers).

 (Note: There are scenarios associated with the use of borrow and excess (waste) disposal areas, as well as portable plants, when the contractor may be responsible for site inspections.
 Please refer to Fig. 806.8.1, MoDOT/Contractor Responsibility, for inspection responsibilities in these scenarios.)'